 6. To this mixture I added 5lbs of tomatoes cored and chopped.
 Yes, I could still get the lid on.
 After the tomatoes had softened and disintegrated into a watery mass.
 I took the lid off and added 3 or 4 sprigs of fresh thyme and about six leaves of fresh basil.
 I added some black pepper, a little more salt and two whole dried chilli peppers.
 I did not add a spice such as nutmeg, cinnamon or cloves.
 The UK recipe called for Garam Marsala, which I skipped.

 7. Everything thickened nicely, so I didn't even add the two tablespoons of rice called for in the original recipe as a thickener and skipped the extra cup of water and two more tablespoons of butter - whatever was she thinking!!

-8. In batches, I pushed the whole pot (contents of the pot, that is) through a sieve and ended up with a very creamy - no cream added - mixture.
+8. After using my immersion blender, I pushed the whole pot (contents of the pot, that is) through a sieve and ended up with a very creamy - no cream added - mixture.
 That tasted wonderful!!

 This was a soup with the only chemical addition being sea salt.
 The tomatoes were organic, of course, as were the basil leaves and thyme sprigs.
 The onions and garlic were commercial and the butter and olive oil may have been doctored, but I didn't add water (city water) and no extra flavour enhancers.

 I loved it so much, I took all the tomatoes I had cored and frozen in the small freezer of my fridge and made another batch - make that 3 batches, I had another 5lbs of tomatoes.